thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @internal (undocumented)
 export type ChainOrRpc = "mumbai" | "polygon" | "rinkeby" | "goerli" | "mainnet" | "fantom" | "avalanche" | (string & {});

+// Warning: (ae-internal-missing-underscore) The name "CidWithFileName" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface CidWithFileName {
+    // (undocumented)
+    cid: string;
+    // (undocumented)
+    fileNames: string[];
+}

 // Warning: (ae-incompatible-release-tags) The symbol "ClaimCondition" is marked as @public, but its signature references "ClaimConditionOutputSchema" which is marked as @internal
 //
 // @public